-In fact, the whole scientific method (which is really our method of acquiring new knowledge; new to us) is predicated on all of these.
+The whole scientific method (which is our method of acquiring new knowledge; new to us) is predicated on all of these.

 All acquirable knowledge begins with a question.
-By nature, we have already begun to imagine possible answers from the moment we posed a question.
-These possible answers are called “hypotheses” which can only be tested through experimentation.
+By nature, we have already started to imagine possible answers from the moment we posed a question.
+These possible answers are called “hypotheses,” which can only be tested through experimentation.
 God knows all.
 Therefore, He does not need to experiment.
 Human beings, however, are deficient in knowledge despite being relatively intelligent life forms.
-This is why we must add to our knowledge by testing and observing effects.
+That is why we must add to our knowledge by testing and observing effects.

-God is the pinnacle of power and wisdom and whether we want to admit it or not, we all aspire to be like Him.
+God is the pinnacle of power and wisdom, and whether we want to admit it or not, we all aspire to be like Him.
 Any being we would dare consider a god must have superior intelligence and ability to ours.
-Furthermore, God (and there is indeed only one god), must have access to all levels of intelligence.
+Furthermore, God (and there is indeed only one god) must have access to all levels of knowledge.

 The experiment we call “life” is intended for us—to see for ourselves—the cause and effect relationship of our obedience or disobedience to God.
 The effects can ripple from an individual to a societal level.
 Liars lose trust.
 Adulterers destroy families.
 Selfish partners take advantage of and hurt each other.
 Disobedient children dishonor their parents and proliferate rebellion; after all, what offspring of rebellious children will ever learn obedience?
 Those who are disobedient and rebellious pass on those traits.
 Also, those who sin with reckless abandon receive in themselves the penalties of their sins.
 For instance, sexually immoral people perpetuate STD’s and STI’s.
 With a long enough life and frequent indulgence, it would never be a matter of if, but of when they would catch and spread something unpleasant.
 While there are many cures and treatments for common sexually transmitted illnesses, the fact remains that fornicators share in the iniquity of all those who glorify their flesh.

 This life is an experience.
 God placed so many wonders on earth for us to see and enjoy.
-Through the faculties of our senses, we can appreciate the visuals, auditory stimuli, tastes, odors, and sensations of the world…and yet, there are pleasures that should only be experienced under the right conditions.
+Through the faculties of our senses, we can appreciate the visuals, auditory stimuli, tastes, odors, and sensations of the world, and yet, some pleasures should only be experienced under the right conditions.

-Although our existence can be quite a wonderful experience, it is also an exercise and an exhibition.
+Although our existence can be quite an enjoyable experience, it is also an exercise and an exhibition.
 It’s an exercise in self-control, the acquisition of virtues, and in learning how to balance morality with self-satisfaction.
 There is not a single type of pleasure God forbids us from enjoying under the right conditions.
 It’s not a bad thing to delight one’s self in something, because God wants us to be happy.
-Therefore, finding pleasure isn’t the sinful thing; disobeying God’s law is…
+Therefore, finding pleasure isn’t the sinful thing; disobeying God’s law is.

 There are ways in which we can please ourselves that displease God.
-Scripture says “There is a way which seems right unto a man, but the end thereof are the ways of death” (Proverbs 14:12).
+Scripture says, “There is a way which seems right unto a man, but the end thereof are the ways of death” (Proverbs 14:12).
 We (human beings) will often feed our selfish desires and rationalize our sins.
 “It’s about time I did something good for me.
-I deserve to feel good…and it felt right”.
-Hopefully this sounds familiar if we’re being real with ourselves.
-This sort of thinking is dangerous as God ultimately visits His judgement upon people in the fullness of His time.
-In other words, nations and people are ultimately made examples of and their fate is exhibited to others.
+I deserve to feel good, and it felt right”.
+Hopefully, this sounds familiar if we’re real with ourselves.
+This sort of thinking is dangerous as God ultimately visits His judgment upon people in the fullness of His time.
+In other words, nations and people are eventually made examples of, and their fate is exhibited to others.

-God knows all things, but still allows everything to run its course.
+God knows all things but still allows everything to run its course.
 Why He would do such a thing makes sense might only make sense when we come to grips with the way we (as human beings) process things.
-To help us better understand why God allows things to happen and then judges afterwards, please follow this simple illustration:
+To help us better understand why God allows things to happen and then judges afterward, please follow this simple illustration:

-God knows all things with definitive precision but (because of our limits) we can only understand His decisions when we know why He made them.
+God knows all things with absolute precision, but (because of our limits), we can only understand His decisions when we comprehend why He made them.
 We always understand after the event that (from our vantage point) prompted His decision.
-So going back to the illustration, the only way we would understand the officer’s actions would be if they had followed the crime.
+So going back to the illustration, the only way we would appreciate the officer’s actions would be if they had followed the crime.

 Throughout history, God has demonstrated His consistency in rewarding righteousness and punishing iniquity.
-For instance, He often blessed the ancient Israelites when they practiced righteousness and punished them whenever they forsook Him and practiced all manner of wickedness; namely idolatry (a major gateway sin).
+For instance, He often blessed the ancient Israelites when they practiced righteousness and disciplined them whenever they forsook Him and practiced all manner of wickedness, namely idolatry (a major gateway sin).
 Those blessings and punishments weren’t always tangible.
-One can be wealthy and cursed, or lavishly blessed yet apparently poor financially.
+One can be wealthy and cursed or lavishly blessed yet poor financially.
 Disclaimer: I don’t subscribe to prosperity gospels nor teach such false doctrines.
-Not every blessed individual is going to be wealthy… and if wealth were the only blessing I knew, I would be a lover of money.
+Not every blessed individual is going to be wealthy, and if wealth were the only blessing I knew, I would be a lover of money.
 Money’s a great resource to have, but it’s not more valuable than a soul.

-God’s plan to gradually perfect mankind was 100% contingent upon Adam eating from the fruit of the Tree of Knowledge.
+God’s plan to gradually perfect humankind was 100% contingent upon Adam eating from the fruit of the Tree of Knowledge.
 He does not want anyone to perish, but we must choose Him as our LORD and Savior.
 We must choose Him over sin.
 Once we’re born, it doesn’t matter if we asked to exist or not.
-We’re here and immediately following our birth, we are immersed into the exchange ans increase of our Knowledge of good and evil!
-In order to become more like our Heavenly Father we have to align our understanding of good and evil with God’s…that was always His plan to teach us while always remindingus that He is our EVERYTHING!
+We’re here, and immediately following our birth, we are immersed in the exchange and increase of our Knowledge of good and evil!
+To become more like our Heavenly Father, we have to align our understanding of good and evil with God’s.

-Our reality is easier to grasp when we compare it to , so let’s analogize it to a virtual “world” of our own design.
-Imagine a virtual reality game, or a level in such a game that can only begin when two characters have eaten out of a mysterious and forbidden bowl.
-Knowing that our characters have to eat out of that bowl in order for them to progress to the next level, we as the world makers have to place this essential object in an accessible location similarly to how God placed the Tree of Knowledge in the garden.
+Our reality is easier to grasp when we compare it to, so let’s analogize it to a virtual “world” of our design.
+Imagine a virtual reality game or a level in such a game that can only begin when two characters have eaten out of a mysterious and forbidden bowl.
+Knowing that our characters have to eat out of that bowl for them to progress to the next level, we as the world makers have to place this essential object in an accessible location similar to how God put the Tree of Knowledge in the garden.
 He could have simply not created it, but everything He made serves a function.
 With that said, the accessibility of the tree of Knowledge made it possible to initiate our process of cognitive growth and spiritual development.

-In order to learn, we must often make imperfect decisions.
-Learning new knowledge and gaining experience occur through trial and error.
-Adam (who represented all of mankind) had to learn the Knowledge of Good and Evil to become more like God, but in the process, He had to fall and mess up somewhere.
+To learn, we must often make imperfect decisions.
+Acquiring new knowledge and gaining experience occur through trial and error.
+Adam (who represented all of humanity) had to learn the Knowledge of Good and Evil to become more like God, but in the process, He had to fall and mess up somewhere.

 The only way for anyone to avoid making a single mistake in life is for that person to know the best ways to navigate and respond to every situation.
 But only God can know these things!
 If we are in a constant state of becoming more like God in every way, we obviously cannot already be like Him in every way.
 Additionally, we only learn what we do not already know.
 Therefore, in the process of becoming more righteous, we must rely on God’s wisdom.

-He made humankind after His own likeness…and He wants to conform us (or further mold us) to His likeness.
+He made humankind after His likeness, and He wants to conform us (or further mold us) to His image.
 He will get the glory and honor forever because we need Him.
-Had we been made self sufficient, we could boast in our own ability, but we weren’t made this way and those who trust the LORD will gladly boast in Him.
+Had we been made self-sufficient, we could boast in our ability, but God didn’t make us this way.
+Therefore, those who trust the LORD will gladly boast in Him.